maukcc/ShapeShiftMold/README.md

 A 3D scan is converted to a real 3D plane in seconds, then to a 3D vacuum molded object in minutes.
 Creating zero cost vacuum forming.

 This method is licensed under CERN OHL v1.2 by MaukCC.
+All relavant documentation shall be found in this repository.